-- ✓ Deep-dose equivalent (a tissue depth of 1 cm) is the whole-body dose limit. - ✓ Lens dose equivalent is the dose equivalent to the lens of the eye from an external source of ionizing radiation at a tissue depth of 0.3 cm. - ✓ Shallow-dose equivalent is the external dose to the skin of the whole-body or extremities from an external source of ionizing radiation at a tissue depth of 0.007 cm averaged over and area of 10 cm2.
+- ✓ Deep-dose equivalent (a tissue depth of 1 cm) is the whole-body dose limit. - ✓ Lens dose equivalent is the dose equivalent to the lens of the eye from an external source of ionizing radiation at a tissue depth of 0.3 cm. - ✓ Shallow-dose equivalent is the external dose to the skin of the whole-body or extremities from an external source of ionizing radiation at a tissue depth of 0.007 iv.
+When an X-ray exposure is about to be made, you MUST: